squinlan1979/2nd-resume-attempt/Siobhan Quinlan Resume.md

 ####Professional Experience
 **Yale University**, Department of Italian
 >*Lector* 2015-
+>>-Teaching Introductory Italian and "Food and the Italian Cultural Imagination"

+>>-Interact daily with students, tailoring my teaching approach to individual student needs

+>>-Present difficult concepts in a clear, effective, and engaging way.

+>>-Cooperate with team of instructor to ensure course consistency and to prepare exams.

 >*Lecturer* 2014-2015
->>Teaching Introductory Italian and "Food and the Italian Cultural Imagination"
+>*Part-time Acting Instructor* 2009-2013

->>Previous teaching includes all levels of Introductory and Intermediate Italian.
+>>-Teaching included all levels of Introductory and Intermediate Italian.

 **Yale University**, Yale Summer Session

 *Program Director and Instructor*, Yale Summer Session in Siena, Italy
 >-Led 8-week study abroad program for 49 students.

->-Organized market, recruitment, and application and admission processes for the program.
+>-Organized marketing, recruitment, and application and admission processes for the program.

->-Identified and targeted populations on campus for an affinity for Italy or Italian-related subjects for enrollment in Introdcutory Italian.
+>-Identified and targeted populations on campus for an affinity for Italy or Italian-related subjects for enrollment in Introductory Italian.

 >-Responsible for entire program budget and all financial transactions.